bloco-exchange/documentation/docs/bloco.exchange/pillars/pillars.md

+# The Four Pillars of bloco.exchange.

-# Keys: Custody and Authorization
+# 1. Keys: Custody and Authorization

 Bloco.exchange puts a strong emphasis on ensuring that users have full control over their keys and funds.
 By prioritizing security, the platform enables users to manage their assets with confidence.
 This is achieved by implementing best practices, such as: